what’s normal, what to expect and how to cope

 GRIEF COUNSELLING

-Grief counselling involves helping people move through uncomplicated, or normal grief to potential acceptance and health.
-The aim is to help a person through the stages of grief in order to facilitate natural reactions to loss.
+Grief counselling involves helping people move through the grief experience to potential acceptance and health.
+The aim is to help a person progress and adjust to a natural reactions to loss.
 Counselling may also address factors of a persons’ lifestyle affected by grief such as sleeping habits, appetite, social withdrawal or motivation.

 GRIEF THERAPY